ScotShot LLC - NRA Range Safety Officer.

 WHAT THIS COURSE IS FOR

 NRA Range Safety Officer provides a clear foundation running a firing range, including safety, organizational and inspection aspects.
 It is designed to give the student the Knowledge, Skills and Attitude to take charge of a range-based shooting event.
 NRA Range Safety Officer is an 8-9-hour training course that covers the layout of firing ranges, developing Standard Operating Procedures, conducting range briefings, identifying and safely dealing with firearm malfunctions and dealing with firing range emergencies.
-Please note that this class does not certify people to teach the use of firearms.
 Upon achieving a passing grade (90% or higher) in the final RSO Candidate examination, and with the recommendation of the Chief RSO leading the course, candidates will communicate with NRA directly on-line and pay the NRA fee for issuing the certification.
 This fee is not included in the ScotShot fee.

 WHAT THIS COURSE CONTAINS